Appropriate adult at the police station

-Your AA is allowed to see your custody record.
+Your appropriate adult (AA) is allowed to see your custody record.
 The information should be given to them as quickly as possible.
 They can make sure the information in your custody record is correct.
 They can check the following.

-- If the police have called a health professional
+- If the police have called a healthcare professional.

 What happens if I am kept in police custody?